 But if we are developing an application using Redis on a Windows system, Running Redis in our system is necessary.

-So here in this tutorial, we are going to explain the steps in running Redis on a Windows 10 system.
+So here in this tutorial, we are going to explain the steps to run Redis on a Windows 10 system.

 Ubuntu is not mandatory to set up the Redis server.
-It supports other Linux versions such as Debian and Kali Linux.
-Use the below link to download it.
+It supports other Linux versions such as Debian and Kali Linux. etc.

 First, open the Microsoft Store by searching “store” in the left-bottom Windows 10 search box.

 The Microsoft Store will be opened and now search for Ubuntu.
-In the top-right search box, search for Ubuntu and click on the latest version(18.04 LTS) from the suggestions and Get the app.
+In the top-right search box, search for Ubuntu and click on the latest version(20.04 LTS) from the suggestions and Get the app.

 So the Ubuntu is installed on our Windows system and now we need to launch it.
 So search for “ubuntu” in the Windows search box.